Atari 2600: Games

-Rick Maurer's port of Taito's Space Invaders, released in 1980, is the first VCS game to have more than one million copies sold—eventually doubling that within a year and totaling more than 6 million cartridges by 1983.
+Rick Maurer's port of Taito's Space Invaders, released in 1980, was the first VCS game to sell a million copies—eventually doubling that within a year and totaling more than 6 million cartridges by 1983.
 It became the killer app to drive console sales.
 Versions of Atari's own Asteroids and Missile Command arcade games, released in 1981, were also major hits.

-Each early VCS game is in a 2K ROM.
-Later games like Space Invaders, have 4K.
-The VCS port of Asteroids (1981) is the first game for the system to use 8K via a bank switching technique between two 4K segments.
-Some later releases, including Atari's ports of Dig Dug and Crystal Castles, are 16K cartridges.
+Launch games use 2K ROMs.
+4K eventually became standard with games such as Space Invaders.
+The VCS port of Asteroids (1981) was the first game for the system to use 8K via a bank switching technique between two 4K segments.
+Some games, including Atari's ports of Dig Dug and Crystal Castles, are 16K cartridges.
 One of the final games, Fatal Run (1990), doubled this to 32K.

-Atari, Inc. was the only developer for the first few years, releasing dozens of games.
+Many early VCS titles were able to display in both monochrome (black and white) and full color through the use of the "TV type" switch on the console.
+This allowed the VCS games to function on both monochrome and color televisions.
+However, beginning around the rebranding from "VCS" to "2600", support for black and white display modes diminished greatly, with most releases during this period only displaying in color and the TV type switch serving no function.
+Late releases such as Secret Quest, began using the TV type switch for gameplay functions, such as pausing.

-Two Atari-published games, both from the system's peak in 1982, E.T. the Extra-Terrestrial and Pac-Man, are cited as factors in the video game crash of 1983.
+Two Atari-published games, both from the system's peak in 1982, E.T. the Extra-Terrestrial and Pac-Man, were rushed to market and are cited as factors in the video game crash of 1983.

-A company named Mystique produced a number of pornographic games for the 2600.
+A company named American Multiple Industries produced a number of pornographic games for the 2600 under the Mystique Presents Swedish Erotica label.
 The most notorious, Custer's Revenge, was protested by women's and Native American groups because it depicted General George Armstrong Custer raping a bound Native American woman.
-Atari sued Mystique in court over the release of the game.
+Atari sued American Multiple Industries in court over the release of the game.